Application deadline: 9 December 2022

 Are you currently employed in a temporary position?

-You may still apply even though you may not know where you will be employed during the second year (January 2023 – December 2023).
+You may still apply even though you may not know where you will be employed during the second year of the programme (August 2024 – June 2025).

 What can the budget cover?

-- The core research group’s travel and accommodation costs associated with the gatherings and research stay at CAS.*
+- Travel and accommodation expenses associated with the project’s gatherings and research stay at CAS.*

 The application must include:

 - A plan (1 page) for the implementation of the work during the project period.
-The plan must state how the applicant will organize and lead the project in order to achieve its goals, and how the gatherings and the research stay will contribute.
-The plan should also clearly explain how the stay will benefit the applicant's professional development and research.
-The purpose of the gatherings and the research stay is not to write applications.
-However, it will be considered an advantage if a project can be developed with the goal of applying for funding from other research funding agencies such as the Research Council of Norway and Horizon Europe.
+The plan must show how you will organize and lead the project in order to achieve its objectives, and how the gatherings and the research stay will contribute to their realization.
+The plan should also clearly explain how the stay will benefit your professional development and research.
+Neither the gatherings nor the research stay should be used to write applications.
+However, it will be considered an advantage if the project can be developed with the aim of applying for funding from other research funding bodies such as the Research Council of Norway and Horizon Europe.

-- A budget draft following the guidelines described above.
-The following budget template must be used.
-Download the template here.
+- A budget draft in accordance with the guidelines described above.
+Please use the budget template.

-- A brief ethical self-assessment (no more than half a page) certifying that the applicant is familiar with the ethical guidelines in his or her field.
+- A brief ethical self-assessment (no more than half a page) certifying that you are familiar with the relevant ethical guidelines.
+Please read CAS’ guidelines for ethics in research.

-- A CV including publications (no more than four pages).
-The following CV template must be used.
-Download the template here.
+- A CV including a publication list (no more than four pages).
+Please use the CV template.

-- A letter of support from the head of your section at your home institution for the period of January 2022 to December 2023.
-As noted above, you can still apply even if you do not know where you will be employed during the second year.
+A letter of support for the period of January 2023 to December 2024 from the head of section at your home institution.
+As noted above, you can still apply even if you do not know where you will be employed during the second year of the programme.

-- The home institution will host the second gathering during the first year.
+- Your home institution will host the second gathering during the first year.

-- If the research requires pre-approval from the Norwegian Data Protection Authority, the Regional Committees for Medical and Health Research Ethics, or a similar body, this must be secured by August 2021.
-The application must confirm whether this is the case and, if so, that the necessary pre-approval has been secured.
+If the research requires pre-approval from the Norwegian Data Protection Authority, the Regional Committees for Medical and Health Research Ethics, or a similar body, this must be obtained before the start of the project.
+In the application, you must confirm that the necessary pre-approval will be obtained.

 Applications that do not meet the formal criteria will be rejected.

-If you have any questions about the application process, please do not hesitate to contact adviser Marit Fiksdal.
+If you have any questions about the application process, please do not hesitate to contact adviser Julie Ellinor Frølich Dalseth.

 About the Centre for Advanced Study (CAS)

-The Centre for Advanced Study (CAS) at The Norwegian Academy of Science and Letters is an independent foundation that furthers excellent, fundamental, curiosity-driven research.
+The Centre for Advanced Study (CAS) is an independent foundation located at The Norwegian Academy of Science and Letters in Drammensveien 78, 0271 Oslo, with a branch in Oslo Science Park.